tableau/Logshark/docs/logshark_install.md

 5. Save the file.

     **NOTE:** You only need to edit the MongoDB connection information if you plan to use your own MongoDB installation to store the log data (recommended if logs are greater than 2GB).
 In most cases, you want to use the MongoDB instance that Logshark provides (using the `--startlocalmongo` command line option, or by setting `LocalMongoOptions useAlways="true"` in the config).
-For more information, see [Use your own MongoDB instance](logshark_mongo#use-your-own-mongodb-instance).
+For more information, see [Use your own MongoDB instance](logshark_mongo).

 ----

-#### Edit the Tableau Server connection information in Logshark.config
+#### Edit the Tableau Server connection information in the Logshark configuration file

 If you want to publish the workbooks that Logshark generates on Tableau Server, change the `<TableauConnection>` settings in the Logshark.config file to match your Tableau Server configuration.